 The Romanov mystery:

-The Romanov family (Figure 1) had ruled Russia since 1613, however in 1918 in response to the Russian revolution, the family that included the Tsar Nicolas, Tsarina Alexandra, their five children, Olga, Tatiana, Marie, Anastasia and Alexei were executed by a Bolshevik mob.
+The Romanov family (Figure 1) had ruled Russia since 1613, however in 1918 in response to the Russian revolution, the family that included Tsar Nicolas, Tsarina Alexandra, their five children, Olga, Tatiana, Marie, Anastasia and Alexei were executed by a Bolshevik mob.
 It was reported that the bodies of the family were burned and buried in the nearby woods.
-For many years the location of the graves remained unknown, however 10 years following the murder, an amateur archaeologist discovered the bodies of 6 of the 7 family members.
-The body of Anastasia however appeared to be missing.
+For many years the location of the graves remained unknown, however, ten years following the murder, an amateur archaeologist discovered the bodies of 6 of the seven family members.
+The body of Anastasia, however, appeared to be missing.

-In response to this discovery there was much speculation about what happened to the family, with reports that Anastasia may have survived.
-In this report we analyse the heritage of 5 women who have since come forward claiming to be the missing Princess using genomic DNA analysis to determine the candour of their testimonies as well as DNA collected from an unidentified body found near the other graves.
+In response to this discovery, there was much speculation about what happened to the family, with reports that Anastasia may have survived.
+In this report, we analyse the genomic data of 5 women who have since come forward claiming to be the missing Princess using genomic DNA analysis to determine the candour of their testimonies as well as DNA collected from an unidentified body found near the other graves.

-Mitochondrial DNA (mtDNA) from the 4 women claiming to be Anastasia (A1, A2, A3, A5), as well as the son of a fifth woman, A4son (Figure 2) and sequences of the Romanov family were compared to look for levels of relatedness.
+Mitochondrial DNA (mtDNA) from the four women claiming to be Anastasia (A1, A2, A3, A5), as well as the son of a fifth woman, A4son (Figure 2) and sequences of the Romanov family were compared to look for levels of relatedness.
 MtDNA is beneficial over genomic DNA due to the lack of recombination between parental DNA making tracing phylogenies through maternal lineages more feasible (Taberlet 1996).
 As mtDNA is maternally inherited (Giles 1980), DNA samples were also compared to the sequences of Princess Irene and Prince Fred who are related to the Romanov’s through Alexandra.
-They will therefore be highly similar to Alexandra and her 5 children, but not to Nicolas.
+They will, therefore, be highly similar to Alexandra and her five children, but not to Nicolas.

-Regrettably the grave sites were compromised, with the bones of the unidentified body contaminated upon the farmer falling in, and the 6 bodies identified as the rest of the Romanov family heavily degraded by fire.
+Regrettably, the grave sites were compromised, with the bones of the unidentified body contaminated upon the farmer falling in, and the six bodies identified as the rest of the Romanov family heavily degraded by fire.
 As a result, the findings should be treated with caution as it meant there was less coverage for comparison.
 Further, due to a low budget, only low coverage sequencing could be afforded that included a 10% genotyping error.
-Many of the nucleotides collected from the family’s bodies could not be accurately determined, and are represented below with an N.
+Many of the nucleotides collected from the family’s bodies could not be accurately determined and are represented below with an N.

 Figure 2-multiple sequence alignment and phylogenetic comparisons between the maternal lineage of the Romanov family and the Anastasia candidates

-The Clustal Omega programme was used to create a multiple sequence alignment between the Romanov’s and the Anastasia contenders (Figure 2).
+The Clustal Omega programme was used to create a multiple sequence alignment between the Romanov’s and the Anastasia contenders (Figure 2) (ref?).
 The results demonstrate how degraded parts of the Romanov sequences were but suggest the son of A4 is the most closely related to the Tsarina (0.00035) while A3 showed a high level of similarity to Irene, Alexei and Marie.